ccorcos/meteor-any-db/README.md

 # TODO

+- I'm going to try a different format that will feel a bit less hacky.
+The document will have a key "ANY_DB", then a "subId", and then a position.

 - looks like theres an issue where adding a document with the same field but a different key isnt doing us justice.
 So lets be clever and make sure that the pubId.before is always sent as a change AFTER it is added.